ralphm10/CV/README.md

 I am an enthusiastic, self motivated Junior Full Stack Developer and recent graduate of [Makers](http://https://https://makers.tech/) - a highly selective, fully immersive, four-month bootcamp in software development.

-After graduating, I moved to London and spent 15 years working in head office merchandising roles.
+After leaving Aston University with a business degree, I moved to London and spent 15 years working in head office merchandising roles.
 While this career provided financial stability, it ultimately proved to offer little satisfaction so I decided that I needed a new direction and a new challenge.

 I have always been excited by technology and fascinated by it.
 I’m intrigued by the workings of home automation and smart technology, as well as the complex processes of fintech.
 I’m curious to learn even more, and keen to start my new career in London’s thriving tech scene.